 If you decide you really like micro fishing, eventually you will want to buy more hooks, more floats and some #10 split shot and some light tippet to make your own rigs.
-The kit is a nice way to get started, though.
+The rig is a nice way to get started, though.

-Realistically, markers under the float are useful only if there is minimal glare so you can see into the water, and where the current is slow enough that any movement in the markers has to be a fish rather than a rock on the bottom or just a current differential.
+However, markers under the float are useful only if there is minimal glare so you can see into the water, and where the current is slow enough that any movement in the markers has to be a fish rather than a rock on the bottom or just a current differential.

 Micro Fishing Line Winders allow you to store rigged micro fishing lines.
 The line winders are made of bamboo, with thin metal bars on which to affix the hook to start winding.
 There are slits in the ends of the long bamboo pieces which will hold the end of your line.

 The winders are 6 cm long (just under 2.5 inches).
 Two will fit easily in the Tanago Tackle Box.Bamboo Line Winders (pkg of 2) - $3.50

 I don't want to make fun of bass fishermen (at least not too much).
 Many are good old boys who would give you the shirts off their backs if you needed it.
 But I am convinced that the reason they need a pickup truck is to carry their tackle box.
 This box, in contrast, is micro sized - it measures 4 1/8" by 2 1/2" by 1 1/4".
 I call it the Tanago Tackle Box.
-It will hold the bamboo line winders (but NOT the winder for the Micro Fishing Kit shown above), plus some extra hooks and sinkers, and perhaps even some micro fishing flies.Tanago Tackle Box (just the box - kit, floats, hooks, etc. sold separately) - $5.50
+It will hold the bamboo line winders (but NOT the winder for the Micro Fishing Kit shown above), plus some extra hooks and sinkers, and perhaps even some micro fishing flies.Tanago Tackle Box (just the box.
+The kit, floats, hooks, etc. are sold separately) - $5.50

 The charge for international shipping depends on the destination country, the weight of the package, the overall length of the package and the value of the package.

 International purchases may be subject to import duties and taxes.
 I cannot keep track of all import regulations in all countries written in all languages.
-Understanding and paying import duties and taxes are the responsibility of the buyer.
+Understanding and paying import duties and taxes is the responsibility of the buyer.